 liable to generate electromagnetic disturbance or the performance of which is liable to be affected by such disturbance,

-Based on the definitions of 'placing on the market' and 'making available on the market' (Article 3), as interpreted by the Blue Guide, supplying a product is only considered as making available on the Union market, when the product is intended for end use on the Union market.
+Based on the definitions of 'placing on the market' and 'making available on the market' (Article 3 of the EMCD), as interpreted by the Blue Guide, supplying a product is only considered as making available on the Union market, when the product is intended for end use on the Union market.
 Thus, the first criterion (paragraph a), which refers to the end user and hence to the end use, is satisfied once the components/sub-assemblies are considered as being 'placed on the market'.

 The second criterion (paragraph b) is satisfied if the components/sub-assemblies are liable to generate electromagnetic disturbance or is liable to be affected by such disturbance.
 At least any of the two situations need to be satisfied.
 Benign components/sub-assemblies are excluded, thus not covered by the EMCD (see also section 1.4.4 of this Guide).